- Personal Data Breach vs. Reportable Breach

 - Describe the measures taken or proposed to be taken by the controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects.

-Note the requirement to provide details on the data categories and approximate number of records involved.
+Note the requirement to provide details on the data categories and the approximate number of records involved.

 The supervising authority can, by the way, request additional information.
 The above list is the minimum that the controller has to provide.